Have you heard of monk fruit?

 What would I use monk fruit in?

-Like other sweeteners, monk fruit sweetener can be used in place of sugar in pretty much any case.
+Like other sweeteners, monk fruit sweeteners can be used in place of sugar in pretty much any case.
 Use it to make Mom’s cookie recipe a little healthier, or stir it into your tea for a healthy fall treat.
 Keep in mind that it’s also marketed as “Lo Han sweetener” after its Chinese name.

 There’s a reason why health and wellness shows and magazines have been raving about this new superfood.
 Monk fruit isn’t just a health fad, but will likely remain regarded as one of the healthiest fruits out there and one of the best alternative sweeteners to add to your diet.